- Located by fells & River Duddon

 - Hot Tub

 The Low Farm is a beautiful, 17th century, stone Long House in a stunning location in the breath taking Duddon valley.

-This traditional Lakeland cottage has generous accommodation for up to eight guests, in 4 bedrooms, and has many original features, including flagstone and Oak floors, beamed ceilings, wood burning stove, open fire places, Aga, original doors, timber paneling and a lovely wood fired hot tub.
+This traditional Lakeland cottage has generous accommodation for up to nine guests, in 4 bedrooms, and has many original features, including flagstone and Oak floors, beamed ceilings, wood burning stove, open fire places, Aga, original doors, timber paneling and a lovely wood fired hot tub.
 It sits on a generous plot with beautiful gardens, great views and ample parking, just a short walk from the babbling, clear waters of the River Duddon.